ministryofjustice/security-guidance/docs/filming-and-photography-policy.md

     -   Approval from Press Office from a reputation perspective.

-3. These requirements are designed to protect MoJ staff, the estate and sensitive government assets from unauthorised access, harm or attack.
+3. These requirements are designed to protect MoJ staff, and the estate and sensitive government assets from unauthorised access, harm or attack.

 ## Scope and Definition

 1. This policy outlines the basis for the authorisation of filming and photography on any MoJ premises.
 The policy does not cover members of the public or media photographing or filming staff outside of MoJ buildings.
-This policy also extends to any visitors accessing the site and all Government Departments residing within the MoJ estate.
+This policy also extends to any visitors accessing the site, and all Government Departments residing within the MoJ estate.

 2. Where employees, contractors and third-party staff are hosting visitors to MoJ sites, it is their responsibility to ensure visitors comply with this policy.

 ## Context

-1. The MoJ Filming and Photography Policy aligns to the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security), which states that appropriate physical security measures will ensure a safe and secure working environment for staff that can protect against a wide range of threats \(including theft, terrorism or espionage\).
-Specifically, government organisations must have mechanisms to implement internal and external security controls in a layered fashion that detect or prevent unauthorised access and protect assets, especially those that are critical or sensitive, against forcible or surreptitious attack.
+1. This MoJ Filming and Photography Policy aligns to the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security), which states that appropriate physical security measures will be in place to ensure a safe and secure working environment for staff that can protect against a wide range of threats \(including theft, terrorism or espionage\).
+Specifically, government organisations must have mechanisms to implement internal and external security controls in a layered fashion that detect or prevent unauthorised access, and protect assets, especially those that are critical or sensitive, against forcible or surreptitious attack.

 2. To achieve this outcome, the MoJ **SHALL** put in place arrangements to restrict photography and filming on MoJ premises.